agentblacksmith/Sandbox/README.md

 # Sandbox Repo
-This is the sandbox git repo to try and learn
+This is the sandbox git repo to try and learn.
+Repo is public.